⌘ MEMBERSHIP IN THE ICI

 What is the Research?

-Scientific research by Communicologists refines the use of Qualitative Methodologies by using LOGIC as a normative basis for reliability (necessary condition) and validity (sufficient condition) for evaluative judgments of evidence.
+Scientific research by Communicologists refines the use of Qualitative Methodologies by using LOGIC as a normative basis for reliability (necessary condition) and validity (sufficient condition) for evaluative judgments of discourse and comportment evidence.
 The evidentiary categories of Capta (what is taken by perception), Data (what is given by expression), and Acta (what is comported in behavioral action) form the basis of the Logic of Typification (Type → Token → Tone) formulated by Charles Sanders Peirce (2.619-644) in which the Aristotelian applications of Abduction [Rule + Result = Case/particular token; a posteriori] and Adduction [Rule + Result = Case/universal type; a priori] contextualize Induction [Case + Result = Rule] and Deduction [Rule + Case = Result].
 This methodology is named "semiotic phenomenology" by both C. S. Peirce and Maurice Merleau-Ponty who stress the use of Abduction in Human Science.
+Communication Theory and Models are detailed on the DEFINITION page.

 The Institute reserves to itself the membership process of nominating and electing Fellows and Scholars from the international community of Professional Practioners, Researchers, and Teachers whose research, teaching, and professional service make a substantive contribution to advancing the Discipline of Communicology as a human science.
-Because nominations are based solely on international level peer recognition of scholarly and professional merit; self-nominations are not accepted.
+Because nominations are based solely on international level peer recognition of scholarly and professional merit, self-nominations are not accepted.
+There are no possibilities for membership by subscription.

 are typically persons with senior standing in the various academic and professional disciplines.
 In general, they have a sustained program of research accomplishment communicated to the international community by professional presentation and publication.
 They typically hold a distinguished professor rank, endowed chair, or named professorship an internationally ranked university, research institute, or national academy.
 Many hold distinguished national or international Fellowships, such as Fulbright Fellow.